user432/XRayGAN/README.md

 # XRayGAN: Consistency-preserving Generation of X-ray Images from Radiology Reports

-This is the Pytorch implementaion of paper
+This is the Pytorch implementaion of the paper:

 **XRayGAN: Consistency-preserving Generation of X-ray Images from Radiology Reports**